mansoorkhan96/blade-lets-icons/README.md

 A package to easily make use of [Lets Icons](https://www.figma.com/community/file/886554014393250663) in your Laravel Blade views.

 For a full list of available icons see [the SVG directory](resources/svg) or preview them at [icones.js.org/collection/lets-icons](https://icones.js.org/collection/lets-icons).
-Lets Icons are originally developed by [Leonid Tsvetkov](https://twitter.com/steveschoger) and [Adam Wathan](https://twitter.com/adamwathan).
+Lets Icons are originally developed by [Leonid Tsvetkov](https://twitter.com/steveschoger).

 ## Requirements